 The revised activity class table is shown on the next page.

-Note, the implications of these activity class ranges (including the public transport services and infrastructure activity classes) have not ver been worked through with NZTA.
+عو activit ses), have n Note, the implications of these activity class ranges (including the public transport services and infrastructure activity classes), have not yet been worked through with NZTA.